joypauls/joypauls.dev-hugo/content/posts/contrast_enhancement/index.md

 ## Math

 There are many different algorithms that exist for modifying the contrast of an image, and some are quite complicated.
 But what they all have in common is that they all have the same goal we already discovered: stretching and spreading out an image’s histogram.
 One of the most straightforward approaches is to apply a function to each of the pixels.
-This is know as a point operation and is one of the simplest image processing techniques.
+This is known as a point operation and is one of the simplest image processing techniques.

 For a given image $I$, suppose we apply a linear function to each pixel of $I$: